Loading...

 Pair with Protein

-Include a source of protein with your meal, such as grilled chicken, tofu, or lentils.
-Protein can help slow down the absorption of carbohydrates.
+Add a source of protein like grilled chicken, tofu, or paneer to your meal.
+Protein can help slow down the absorption of carbohydrates, reducing spikes.

-Incorporate healthy fats such as avocado, nuts, or seeds.
-These can help slow digestion and stabilize blood sugar levels.
+Incorporate healthy fats such as avocados, nuts, or seeds in your meal.
+Fats can help stabilize blood sugar levels after eating high-carbohydrate foods.

 Stay Hydrated

-Engage in light physical activity like walking for 15-30 minutes after eating.
-This can help your body utilize the glucose more effectively.
+Engage in light physical activity, such as a short walk, after your meal.
+This can help your body use up the glucose more efficiently.

 Mindful Eating